Last updated: March 2026

 | Carry-on access | Included on most fares |

 At 30L, dimension compliance is rarely in question.
 Air Canada's 55 × 40 × 23 cm carry-on box has a comfortable margin.
-The real constraint is the 10 kg weight limit enforced on international routes — heavy packers with laptops and tech gear can hit it.
+Air Canada has no carry-on weight limit, so a 30L bag's fit comes down to dimensions — which it clears with comfortable margin.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →

 Air Canada enforces carry-on limits moderately — more consistently than Delta but without the fee-driven strictness of budget carriers.
-The carry-on limit is 23 × 16 × 10 in (55 × 40 × 23 cm), which is slightly more generous than the U.S. standard of 22 × 14 × 9.
+The carry-on limit is 21.7 × 15.7 × 9.1 in (55 × 40 × 23 cm), which is slightly more generous than the U.S. standard of 22 × 14 × 9.
 Air Canada also allows a personal item up to 17 × 13 × 6 in (43 × 33 × 16 cm).
 Gate agents at Toronto Pearson (YYZ) and Vancouver (YVR) are the most likely to check bag sizes, especially on full domestic flights.
 Basic Economy fares include carry-on access — unlike United or American where it may be restricted.
 On Air Canada Express regional flights (Dash 8, CRJ), overhead bins are small and gate-checking is routine for bags over 30L.
-Weight is limited to 10 kg for carry-on and 10 kg for personal items on most routes.
-Air Canada is one of the few North American carriers that actually enforces carry-on weight.
-Pack light or check — the weight limit changes the calculus compared to U.S. airlines.
+Air Canada does not enforce a carry-on weight limit; your bag simply needs to be light enough to lift into the overhead bin unassisted.

-A 30L backpack fits Air Canada's carry-on dimensions (23 × 16 × 10 inches) comfortably.
+A 30L backpack fits Air Canada's carry-on dimensions (21.7 × 15.7 × 9.1 inches) comfortably.
 The extra inch of depth versus the U.S. standard makes 30L an easy fit.
-The real constraint on Air Canada is weight, not size.
-The 10 kg carry-on weight limit means you can't overload a 30L bag.
-A moderately packed 30L bag with clothing for 3–5 days typically weighs 6–8 kg, leaving a small margin.
-Add a laptop (1.5–2 kg) and you're approaching the limit.
+Air Canada has no carry-on weight limit, so a 30L bag is constrained only by its dimensions — which it clears comfortably.
 On Air Canada Express regional flights, 30L bags may be gate-checked due to small overhead bins, regardless of weight.

 Will a 30L backpack fit on Delta? →